 Rebecca Solnit is the author of more than twenty books including the international bestseller Men Explain Things to Me.
-Called “the voice of the resistance” by the New York Times, she has emerged as an essential guide to our times, through incisive commentary on feminism, violence, ecology, hope, and everything in between.
+Called "the voice of the resistance" by the New York Times, she has emerged as an essential guide to our times, through her incisive commentary on feminism, violence, ecology, hope, and everything in between.

 “Rebecca Solnit is a treasure.”—Marketplace“Solnit’s exquisite essays move between the political and the personal, the intellectual and the earthy.”—ELLE“Rebecca Solnit is the voice of the resistance.”—New York Times Magazine"No writer has better understood the mix of fear and possibility, peril and exuberance that's marked this new millennium."—Bill McKibben, founder of 350.org“Rebecca Solnit is essential feminist reading.”—The New Republic